 4.2.5.
-Investigating the role of peptidoglycan structure in the synergy effect
+The peptidoglycan structure may be involved in the “synergy effect”

 No difference in bacterial dynamics or intracellular niche could be identified to explain why the phePsaeR strain synergised with the parental strain while the sagB strain was unable to do so.
 The sagB strain lacks a glucosaminidase that cuts glycan strands in the cell wall, resulting in a stiffer cell wall in the mutant (Wheeler et al. 2015).